Boossa

 Boossa is a small town on the south coast of Sri Lanka, located in the Galle District of the Southern Province.
-It is approximately 123 km south of Colombo and 12 km north of Galle, immediately north of the mouth of the Gin Gaga (Gin River).
+It is approximately 123 km south of Colombo and 12 km north of Galle, immediately north of the mouth of the Gin Ganga (Gin River).
 It is situated at an elevation of 5 m above the sea level.

 Boossa was affected by the tsunami caused by the 2004 Indian Ocean earthquake with 28 known deaths.

 Transport

 Boossa is located on the Coastal or Southern Rail Line (connecting Colombo through to Matara), and the A2 highway, connecting Colombo to Wellawaya.